 Other six-figure jobs (outside of tech)

 Many tech companies hire for six-figure jobs and have no degree requirements.
-However, tech companies aren’t the only ones removing degrees from their job requirements.
-Here are three six-figure jobs that don’t require a degree.
+However, these companies aren’t the only fields offering lucrative options without degree requirements to get started.
+Here are two more six-figure jobs that don’t require a degree.

-1. Sales - Sales is everywhere—and it's one of the most lucrative career paths for aspiring professionals to break into.
-According to MarketWatch, sales is one of the most-common skills shared by millionaires and high net-worth individuals.
+- Sales: Sales is everywhere — and it's one of the most lucrative career paths for aspiring professionals to break into.
+Top Sales Managers(opens new window) can earn over $170,000 annually, and many jobs don’t cap commission, giving you more control over your earnings.
 And many of the best-known CEOs got their start in sales.
 Looking to break into sales?
 Multiverse's Retail Sales Apprenticeship and Insurance Sales Apprenticeship(opens new window) both provide the hands-on experience, access to resources, and know-how you need to skyrocket your career in sales.
 Learn more and sign up today.

-2. Real Estate Agent - To become a real estate agent, you’ll have to pass an exam to get a license from the state you practice in.
+- Real Estate Agent: To become a Real Estate Agent, you’ll have to pass an exam to get a license from the state you practice in.
+According to Indeed(opens new window), Real Estate Agents earn an average salary of $99,000, and top earners can make $196,000.

 Start your six-figure career